Chronic Obstructive Pulmonary Disease (COPD) and Asthma: Similarities and Differences

 Host factors for asthma are not as well delineated, and the genetics of asthma continue to be investigated.
 However, one theory is that overexpression of T-helper 2 lymphocyte (Th2) allergic cells or underexpression of Th1 non-allergic cells contribute to atopy and asthma.
-The “hygiene hypothesis” has also been postulated, i.e., that particular infections early in life, exposure to siblings or other children through childcare, decreased use of antibiotics, and “country living” (exposure to farming and anthroposophic lifestyles) are associated with a Th1 response and a decreased incidence of asthma.(2) Obesity, family history, atopy (including food sensitization) and male sex are also risk factors for asthma in children.
+The “hygiene hypothesis” has also been postulated, i.e., that particular infections early in life, exposure to siblings or other children through childcare, decreased use of antibiotics, and “country living” (exposure to farming and anthroposophic lifestyles) are associated with a Th1 response and a decreased incidence of asthma.(2) Obesity, family history, atopy (including food sensitization), exposure to heavy traveled roads, environmental tobacco exposure and male sex are also risk factors for asthma in children.
 Infection with RSV in childhood has also been shown to have a clear relationship to asthma, but it is unclear if RSV infection leads to asthma, or if children with asthma are more susceptible to RSV infection.(16)

 Environmental factors that serve as risk factors for COPD include inhalation exposures to cigarette smoke, occupational dusts and chemicals and indoor and outdoor pollution.
 A history of severe respiratory infection during childhood is associated with reduced lung function in adulthood.
 Additionally, a lower socioeconomic status (SES) is associated with the development of COPD; however, it is not clear whether this association is due to SES or to confounders and exposures commonly linked to lower SES, such as a crowded living environment or poor nutrition.(1)